EarthByte/predicting-sediment-thickness/README.md

 This workflow generates **compacted sediment thickness** and **decompacted sediment rate** grids for palaeo-times using polynomials of ocean floor age and distance to passive margins.
 The polynomial relationship is calibrated to present day and can be updated with new datasets if needed (see [below](#calculating-the-relationships-for-sedimentation-rate-and-thickness) for more information).

 To generate sediment thickness and rate grids through time, all that is required is a GPlates-compatible plate motion model (specifically: rotation file(s), topology (or dynamic polgyon) file(s), and passive continental margin locations (COBs), and corresponding paleo-age grids.
-The latest plate model and time-evolving seafloor age grids can be downloaded [here](https://www.earthbyte.org/gplates-2-3-software-and-data-sets/).
+The latest plate model and time-evolving seafloor age grids can be downloaded [here](https://www.earthbyte.org/gplates-2-4-software-and-data-sets/).

+> __Note:__ Currently you may notice artefacts in the mean-distance and sedimentation grids, such as alternating stripes, that are caused by non-optimal reconstruction of ocean basin points using the topological model.
+We plan to improve this in the future (by improving the collision detection of ocean basin points with topological plates and networks in pyGPlates).

 ## Dependencies